ihdia/im2pages/README.md

     --config-file configs/palmira/Palmira.yaml \
     --num-gpus 4
 ```
-- Any required hyper-parameter changes including initial weights can be performed in the `Palmira.yaml` file.
+- Any required hyper-parameter changes including initial weights can be performed in the corresponding config file.
 - To run the experiment of palmira and its variants change the input config files in the args section
 - Resuming from checkpoints can be done by adding `--resume` to the above command.